How to Get Dried Glue Off Painted Wood?

 7- Glue Solvents

-If everything above fails, you can use solvents like white-spirit or mineral spirits for getting rid of adhesives like Super Glue, Gorilla, and Loctite.
+If everything above fails, you can use solvents like white spirits or mineral spirits to get rid of adhesives like Super Glue, Gorilla, and Loctite.

 • WD-40 Multi-Use Cleaners